 Accessibility should be at the heart of arts and culture and a guiding principle for cultural organisations.
-The Council will seek to ensure that the arts and culture it supports will be accessible to all and that equality of opportunity and diversity are reflected in line with the Council's policies.
+The Council will seek to ensure that the arts and culture it supports will be accessible to all and that equality of opportunity and diversity are reflected in line with its policies.